๐Ÿงช

 Insulin Syringe Units Explained

 Standard U-100 insulin syringes are calibrated so that 100 units = 1 mL.
 This means 10 units = 0.1 mL, and 1 unit = 0.01 mL.
-When working with peptide concentrations, converting between mcg and syringe units is essential.
-Using our earlier example of a 2,500 mcg/mL concentration: each unit (0.01 mL) contains 25 mcg.
-For a 250 mcg dose, you draw 10 units.
-For a 500 mcg dose, 20 units.
-Many people find it helpful to write down their concentration and units-per-dose conversion when they reconstitute a new vial, so they don't need to recalculate each time.
+That conversion is what lets a volume be translated into syringe units.
+Using the earlier example of a 2,500 mcg/mL concentration, each unit (0.01 mL) of that solution contains 25 mcg โ€” so the concentration, together with the dose your protocol specifies, determines the units drawn.
+Many people find it helpful to write down their concentration when they reconstitute a new vial so the record is clear, and to confirm any measured dose against the schedule their prescriber set.

 Common Reconstitution Mistakes